Human Services and Housing Funding Board#

 Meeting Location: 222 Laporte Avenue, Colorado River Room (Please confirm meeting location based on the posted agenda).

-December 31, 2022 - Josh Johnson, Steve Backsen, and Sara Maranowicz
+December 31, 2022 - Josh Johnson, Steve Backsen, Ethnie Treick, Elizabeth Gillette

-The CDBG Commission advises the City Council on matters pertaining to the City's Competitive Process which includes funding from the U.S. Department of Housing and Urban Development (HUD), Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) Program, and the City's Affordable Housing Fund (AHF) and Human Services Program (HSP).
+The Human Services and Housing Funding Board advises the City Council on matters pertaining to the City's Competitive Process which includes funding from the U.S. Department of Housing and Urban Development (HUD), Human Services and Housing Funding Board (HSHFB) and Home Investment Partnership (HOME) Program, and the City's Affordable Housing Fund (AHF) and Human Services Program (HSP).
 HUD provides federal grant funds to the City to meet affordable housing and community development needs of low and moderate income people.
 The City receives about $1.5 million from HUD and just under $1 million from the General Fund annually.
 Program funds are typically used for housing, human services, and community development programs, projects, and activities.

 - A special interest in the needs of low-income persons, and in big picture social sustainability efforts within the community.

 - An understanding of the dynamics of people in poverty.

 - A non-prejudicial world view, especially in regarding to economic class or legally protected groups of people.